 • You may be able to help someone else or see a similar question answered on ConsumerActionGroup.co.uk/Forum/Employment-Problems

-#4 To find an employment law solicitor who works no-win no-fee near your tribunal's post code:
+#4 To find an employment law solicitor, no-win no-fee, near your tribunal's post code:

-Council-run reference libraries tend to include one per council with a collection of law books and some popular or slightly out of date ones dotted around other branches.
+Council-run reference libraries tend to include one per council with a collection of lawyers' directories and law books.
+Some popular or slightly out of date ones are dotted around other branches.
 If you join the library and then log-on to their web site from home, they may have some law books to read on screen.
 Quickest, though, is to start online.

 • Solicitors-Online.com diverts to the LawSociety.org.uk's database of individual employment law solicitors by distance from a post code & speciality: a specialist is vital.
-Some cut costs by working freelance at home ; others give a home address but work from a high street office.
+Many give a home address but work from the firm's office.
 The listing says whether they do a fixed-fee interview, typically for half an hour and sometimes free, to assess a claim.
-Best to check if you can get legal aid before the meeting, or most of the half hour will be spent talking about money, and this is the only half-hour that you know they will spend on reading your evidence.
+Best to check if you can get legal aid before the meeting, or most of the half hour will be spent talking about money, and this is the only half-hour that you know they will spend on reading your evidence or trying to get on a wavelength and understand what's important to you.
 Another detail is the number of members in a firm, which you can compare to the number of staff listed on 192.com to find out if this is a call-centre outfit with very few lawyers.
+BBH in the photograph for example is among those who used ripped-off sick miners who they offered to help with the compensation scheme, in some cases paying commission to trade unions to get a list of victims.
+Solicitors online mentions whether individual lawyers are on any government or law society panels; you can also check whether they are members of the Employment Lawyers Association on that website, which is otherwise not much use for finding a lawyer.

-• CLSDirect.org.uk includes the government's own database of employment law solicitors who take legal aid and law centres listed by distance from your post code, along with advice centres, general-purpose or specialised.
-The site has an online calculator to work-out that you are not eligible for legal aid because you have recently been employed, and so can't use their helpline.
+has an online calculator to work-out that you are not eligible for legal aid because you have recently been employed,.
 In order to be on the database, firms have to use a high proportion of staff on fairly ordinary wages.
 Competent solicitors are usually well-qualified law society members used to working intensively and advising a client how best to solve a problem with a very good knowledge of law, tactics, and the evidence available.
 They cost at least £100 an hour.
-Government legal help pays something like 4½ hours maximum at usual rates for case preparation and nothing for representation, so the database is not aimed at finding the best local solicitor but anyone at all, qualified or not, who will attempt the work and many enquiries are chanelled into the government's own cheap mail-order claims preparation service.
+Government legal help pays something like 4½ hours maximum at usual rates for case preparation and nothing for representation, so the database is not aimed at finding the best local solicitor but anyone at all, qualified or not, who will attempt the work and many enquiries are channelled into the government's own cheap mail-order claims preparation service.
 The purpose is not so much to help claimants, but to avoid Daily Mail headlines saying that claimants can't help: bad service is harder for a journalist to prove than none.
 Somebody with zero money, a simple case, and little skill or confidence in putting it together might find the service useful.

-Venables.co.uk - lists lawyers who give initial consultations by phone or email as well as directories of lawyers
+• Venables.co.uk - lists lawyers who give initial consultations by phone or email, solicitors with a lot of free information on their web sites, and directories of lawyers

 • Lawyerlocator.co.uk is Butterworths solicitors' directory online, with plenty of legal explanations added